forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 [0,1,3,3,1]
 [1,4,6,4,1]

+**120. Triangle**: Given a triangle, find the minimum path sum from top to bottom.
+Each step you may move to adjacent numbers on the row below.

+DP.

 **122. Best Time to Buy and Sell Stock II**: Find the maximum profit.
 You may complete as many transactions as  you like.

 There is a accumulative approach that accumulates each difference of an ascending pair to get the final result.